 Allocating Funds

 Now that you’ve raised a ton of money, where is the money going to be allocated?
 Though these logistics should be determined before a campaign and will help to motivate donors, a principal’s job is generally to approve all purchases.
 Purchases can include equipment, supplies, or materials for the school.
-This is true even for PTO fundraising campaigns – the principal still has the final say.
+Even for PTO fundraising campaigns, this is true – the principal still has the final say.

 This guest blog was contributed by Cherrydale, a provider of great school fundraising products and sales.